tekert/goetw/README.md

 	"fmt"
 	"time"

-	"github.com/tekert/golang-etw/etw"
+	"github.com/tekert/goetw/etw"
 )

 func main() {
 	// ETW needs a trace to be created before being able to consume from
 	// it.
-Traces can be created using golang-etw or they might be already
+Traces can be created using goetw or they might be already
 	// existing (created from an autologgers for instance) like Eventlog-Security.

 	// Creating the trace (producer part)